Birmingham Moor Street railway station: Restoration

-In the 2000s, the growth in services on the Snow Hill Lines again strained capacity through Snow Hill tunnel, and so Chiltern Railways and the Birmingham Alliance decided to restore the original terminus and reopen it, to allow some services to terminate there rather than Snow Hill.
-Between 2002 and 2003 the original Moor Street station building and platforms were renovated and restored to a 1930s style at a cost of £11 million.
-However, there was a long delay before the old terminal platforms were connected to the network and opened for service, because of delays in carrying out the necessary signalling work by Network Rail.
+In the 2000s, the growth in services on the Snow Hill Lines again strained capacity through Snow Hill tunnel; Chiltern Railways and the Birmingham Alliance decided to restore the original terminus and reopen it, to allow some services to terminate there rather than Snow Hill.
+Between 2002 and 2003, the original Moor Street station building and platforms were renovated and restored to a 1930s style at a cost of £11 million.
+However, there was a long delay before the old terminal platforms were connected to the network and opened for service; this was because of delays in carrying out the necessary signalling work by Network Rail.
 Two of the three former terminal platforms, numbered 3 and 4, were reopened for use on 11 December 2010.
 The third bay platform 5 remains disused.

-The restoration project also unified the original station and the 1980s station.
-The main 1980s station entrance was demolished, and a new passenger access was created to the through platforms using the old station's ticket hall.
+The restoration project also unified the original station and the 1980s station; the latter's station entrance was demolished, and a new passenger access was created to the through platforms using the old station's ticket hall.
 The footbridge and canopies on the through platforms were also rebuilt to match the style of the original station.